mjenj/weatherDemo/README.md

 - `pip3 install requests`
 - `pip3 install mysql-connector`

-Once downloaded run `python3 manage.py runserver` in 1 terminal \n Make sure the MySQL db is running with `mysql.server start`
+Once downloaded run `python3 manage.py runserver` in 1 terminal

+Make sure the MySQL db is running with `mysql.server start`

 Credentials have been removed from the views.py file